 The time was right.

-Why should you have to relinquish the comfort of a sedan car if you want to drive one of the best sports cars?
-Why shouldn't you be able to take advantage of e-mobility without economizing on driving performance and pleasure?
+Why should you have to relinquish the comfort of a saloon car if you want to drive one of the best sports cars?
+Why shouldn't you be able to take advantage of e-mobility without economising on driving performance and pleasure?
 These are the questions that underlie the

 But just like Thomas Edison and many other great inventors down the ages, the young entrepreneurs first had to confront the doubts of the general public.
 "People are always a little reluctant when they encounter something new," says Max and grins.
 A specially commissioned survey from the first year proves this theory: over 1,000 people were asked whether they were willing to buy muesli online.
 Not a single person answered this question with "Yes".
 However, this was no reason for the three founders to give up.
 Because the desire for individuality suddenly became modern.
 And 10 years later, business is better than ever before.
 This goes to show that you should not be put off easily and should give luck a chance.
 With imagination, intelligence and a strong will.
 Because it is all about striking the right chord – and offering something where people do not yet know how much they are going to like it.
 That is then really innovation.

-Start-up or medium-sized company?
-That is the question.
+Start-up or medium-sized company, that is the question.
 And here too, the right combination wins.
 A medium-sized company stands for an established state of affairs.
 It is a sign of success.
 However, they still do not want to fully give up their start-up title.
 Why should they, when they can still see new development potential.
-Their role models are companies that have maintained an unmistakable design language over many years, just like
+Their role models are companies that have maintained an unmistakeable design language over many years, just like

 Only the best ingredients.

 One reason for the importance attached to quality is love of the product.
 Customers should be rewarded for their curiosity and desire to try something new.
 A principle that we share not just in our hybrid models.
 Max is already particularly looking forward to the first fully electric